A very warm welcome to The British School of Paris

 Today, with over 780 pupils on the roll, representing well over 50 nationalities, we are one of the largest and longest-established British international schools in the world and still uphold Mrs Cosyn's high ideals and huge ambition for the young people in our charge.

 Our educational programme is based on the National Curriculum for England and Wales coupled with a strong pastoral system, an approach to education which is unique in France.
 We are a high-achieving school with tailored provision offering educational support for the most able and for those who have specific learning needs.
-All children are encouraged to aim high and well over 90% of leavers gain places at their first choice universities throughout the world.
+All children are encouraged to aim high and consistently the vast majority of our leavers gain places at their first choice universities throughout the world.